Idaho

 Idaho Police Body Camera Laws: Access & Retention (2026)

 Idaho has no statute requiring police to wear body cameras or specifically governing public access to that footage.
-Bodycam recordings are handled through Idaho's general Public Records Act, Idaho Code 74-102, with retention set by Idaho Code 31-871.
+Bodycam recordings are handled through Idaho's general Public Records Act, . sets retention only for county law enforcement agencies; city police departments set their own retention by policy.

 Information last verified on 2026-07-08.
 This article has not yet been reviewed by a licensed lawyer.